Emerson0304/practice-repo/questions.md

 outside the function code block and is giving the value 'Bootcamp' this is a global scope (meaning I can reach it from anyway.)
-The console prints Bootcamp because the inner scope variable don't affect the global varible.
+The console prints Bootcamp because the inner scope variable don't affect the global variable.
-Which allows the outter variable and value to be executed once the function is called.
+This allows the outter variable and value to be executed once the function is called.